RaazKH/personalwebsite/README.md

 ### Customizing the website
 Now we need to navigate to the folder where the website is located
->cd var/www$
+>cd /var/www/html/

 Lets see what is in this folder
 >ls
-You should see a website now
+You should see "index.html"
+This is the default website which we will be replacing with our own.
+The default website is included in this repository.

 ###### Stop apache
 >sudo /ect/init.d/apache2 stop